pathak2705/git_basics/readMe.txt

 git push --set-upstream origin branch_name -> when there are more than one branch in a project, user has to specify which
                                               branch to push

+*forks -> another copy of repository for other users to work upon

+*pull request -> changes in code by other users which can further be merged if master user wants i.e., kind of a feedback from others